lynx-json/jsua/README.md

 The views subpackage exports an object with the following properties:

-* `construct` function
-* `attach` function
+* `building` subpackage
-* `finish` function
+* `attaching` subpackage
-* `plaf` object
+* `finishing` subpackage

-The `render` function is used to create a view for any given content object.
-It accepts a single parameter which is the content object to be rendered.
-The `render` function will delegate the call to a registered render function for the media type of the content (`content.blob.type`).
-To register a render function for a given media type, call the `register` function of the `render` function.
+The `building.build` function is used to create a view for any given content object.
+It accepts a single parameter which is the content object for which to build a view.
+The `building.build` function will delegate the call to a registered builder function for the media type of the content (`content.blob.type`).
+To register a builder function for a given media type, call the `building.register` function.
 For example:

-* `render.register("text/plain", aTextPlainRenderFunction);`
+* `building.register("text/plain", aTextPlainBuilderFunction);`
-* `render.register("text/*", aTextAnyRenderFunction);`
+* `building.register("text/*", aTextAnyBuilderFunction);`
-* `render.register("*/*", aGenericRenderFunction)`
+* `building.register("*/*", aGenericBuilderFunction)`

-The `render` function returns a Promise for an object having the following properties:
+The `building.build` function returns a Promise for an object having the following properties:

-* `content` - the content object that was passed into render
+* `content` - the content object that was passed into builder
 * `view` - an unattached view of the content

-The `attach` function is used to attach a view to a view hierarchy.
-It accepts a single parameter which has the same interface as the return parameter of the `render` function.
-The `attach` function will delegate the call to the registered attach functions in the order they are registered until the view is attached.
-After the view is attached, the `attach` function will return.
+The `attaching.attach` function is used to attach a view to a view hierarchy.
+It accepts a single parameter which has the same interface as the return parameter of the `building.build` function.
+The `attaching.attach` function will delegate the call to the registered attach functions in the order they are registered until the view is attached.
+After the view is attached, the `attaching.attach` function will return.
 The return parameter has the same interface as the input parameter.